image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 I’ll be the first to admit that Olive Garden breadsticks are the only reason I go to Olive Garden at all.

-There is just something about fresh yeast breads that can’t be beat, and homemade breadsticks, buttery and garlicky, and sprinkled with herbs and Parmesan are just hard to beat.
+There is just something about fresh yeast breads that can’t be beat, and homemade breadsticks, buttery and garlicky, and sprinkled with herbs and Parmesan are at the top of my list.

 These breadsticks are soft and fluffy, with Italian seasoning and garlic in the dough, and brushed with garlic butter and sprinkled with Parmesan fresh out of the oven.

-They are irresistible on their own, but if you must have something to dunk them in, this Chicken Gnocchi Soup, this Sausage Tortellini Soup and this Lasagna Soup: Crockpot or Instant Pot are the perfect additions!
+They are irresistible on their own, but if you must have something to dunk them in, this Chicken Gnocchi Soup, this Sausage Tortellini Soup and this Lasagna Soup are the perfect additions!

 Can I use active dry yeast in this breadstick recipe?

-You can definitely use active dry yeast in this recipe, but it will require a couple of swaps.
+You can definitely use active dry yeast in this recipe, but it will require a couple of changes.

 First, you’ll need to proof the yeast by dissolving it in warm water.
 Active dry yeast has larger granules so it needs to be completely dissolved before adding to your flour mixture.